- Introduction

 If your data has commercial potential, please ensure that you have read and followed the University’s Intellectual Property Code, and contact the Technology Transfer Office (techtransferteam@surrey.ac.uk).

-- Your data may be subject to statutory or funder requirements for preservation
+- Check your grant details as your data may be subject to statutory or funder requirements for preservation.

-Please note: USB sticks, external storage, personal laptops, project websites, and local hard drives are not suitable for long term preservation.
+Please note: USB sticks, external storage, personal laptops, project websites, and local hard drives are not suitable for archiving or long-term preservation.

 Physical data with long-term value should also be preserved.
-If you can’t make a digital surrogate of the physical data, then you can create a metadata record in Surrey’s repository indicating what physical objects are held and how they can be accessed.
+If you can’t make a digital surrogate of the physical data, then you can create a metadata record in Surrey’s repository indicating what physical objects are held, where they are stored and how they can be accessed (including the custodian’s contact details).

 A data access statement (also referred to as 'data availability' statement), is a short statement added to a research paper, to inform the reader: